The Mahler measure of exact polynomials in three variables: The Beilinson regulator map

 Now let $C$ be a smooth curve over a number field $k$.
 Let $F = k(C)$ be the function field of $C$.
 We define Deligne cohomology of $F$ by the direct limit

 And the regulator map for the function field is defined by $\reg_F := \varinjlim_{U\subset C\text{ open}} \reg_U$

-Now let us recall the \textit{regular integral} for smooth projective curve (see \cite[Section 3]{dJ00} for more details).
-Let $C$ be a projective smooth curve of genus $g$ over a number field $k$.
+Now let us recall the \textit{regulator integral} for smooth projective curve (see \cite[Section 3]{dJ00} for more details).
+Let $C$ be a smooth projective curve over a number field $k$.
 Denote by $C(\Cbb)$ the set of complex points of $C \times_\Qbb \Cbb$.
 If $\omega$ is a holomorphic 1-form on $C(\Cbb)$ such that $F_\dR(\omega) = \omega$, where $F_\dR$ is defined in Section \ref{DeligneCoho}, then we have a map

 (see \cite[Remark 3.1]{dJ00}).
 This integral depends on the choice of the orientation of $C(\Cbb)$.
 Recall that there is a canonical isomorphism $H^2_\Dcal(C_\Rbb, \Rbb(3)) \simeq H^1(C(\Cbb), \Rbb(2))^+$ (see Remark \ref{1.5}).
 We thus write the Beilinson regulator map on $C$ as the composition